-When spending $1,000/£1,000+ on a guitar amp or combo, you want to know that you're getting your money's worth - and a box that will faithfully serve up killer tones for years to come.
+When you're about to spend $1,000/£1,000+ on a high-end guitar amp or combo, you definitely want to know that you're getting your money's worth - and a box that will faithfully serve up killer tones for years to come.

 In this price bracket, you run the gamut from top-of-the-line, stadium-filling tube heads to revolutionary digital modelling amps.

 Expect high wattages, top-notch build quality, and for the more tonally adventurous, advanced MIDI switching and effects loop capabilities, as well as power scaling for great tube/valve tone at any volume.

 Whatever genre you play, or whether you're looking for a quality live model or the best amp for the recording studio one of these high-scoring heads or combos is sure to hit the mark.